amitazadi/React-practice/README.md

 # Getting Started with Create React App

-The main motive to make this project was to revise react and javascript concepts[Create React App](https://github.com/facebook/create-react-app).
+The main motive to make this project was to revise react and javascript concepts

 Here I implemented some features like sorting, searching, and pagination.